henrik/sipper/README.md

 ## Usage

 You need a paid account with [Elixir Sips](http://elixirsips.com/).
+Then build the downloader and run it.

+## Building

-Then clone this repo and:
+Clone this repo and:

     mix deps.get
+    mix escript.build

+This builds a `sipper` executable in the current directory.

+The `sipper` executable is self-contained and can run on any machine with Erlang installed.
+[Read more.](http://elixir-lang.org/docs/master/mix/Mix.Tasks.Escript.Build.html)

+## Downloading

+Now you can download episodes with:

-    mix escript.build  # Builds a "sipper" executable ./sipper --user me@example.com --pw mypassword
+    ./sipper --user me@example.com --pw mypassword

 If you want to limit the download to e.g. the last 3 episodes, do: